open-contracting/standard/docs/guidance/map/amendments.md

 Note that amendments can cover more than values or duration.
 Also, note that the publisher chose to not repeat the contract items, but add a new one with a new ID value.

-In certain scenarios there may not be a valid `amendsReleaseID` and so it can be omitted, e.g. when historical data is being published in a single release.
+In certain scenarios there might not be a valid `amendsReleaseID` and so it can be omitted, e.g. when historical data is being published in a single release.

 #### Record